 effect

-Automatically runs side effects when reactive dependencies change.
+A side effect that runs automatically when reactive dependencies change.

 API